mantidproject/mantid/dev-docs/source/Workbench/index.rst

    :hidden:

    BuildingWorkbench
+   RunningWorkbench
    ProjectSaveInterfaces

 :doc:`Build Workbench <BuildingWorkbench>`
    A document detailing how to build and package the workbench.

+:doc:`Running Workbench <RunningWorkbench>`
+   A document detailing the two processes used to run the workbench.

 :doc:`Project Save <ProjectSaveInterfaces>`
    This document details Project Save on workbench and gives details on how to allow the saving and loading of interfaces in workbench.